void

 The first church of St. Sava, 1895

-Church of Saint Sava is mentioned because the entire 6th March Company got lost here during the withdrawal from Belgrade.
+Church of Saint Sava is mentioned because the entire 6.
+Marschkompanie was lost here during the withdrawal from Belgrade on 2 December 1914.
 This is brought up in connection with the trial of Zugsführer Teveles.

 Background

-Church of Saint Sava at first glance seems to refer to the largest and most important cathedral in Serbia, and the largest cathedral in south-eastern Europe, and also the largest orthodox cathedral in the world.
+Church of Saint Sava at first glance seems to refer to the largest and most important cathedral in Serbia, the largest cathedral in south-eastern Europe, and also the largest Orthodox cathedral in the world.

-This assumption is however wrong, because in 1914 the cathedral was still only being planned.
+This assumption is, however, incorrect, because in 1914 the cathedral was still only being planned.
 Construction started as late as 1935, but in 1914 there was a small church with the same name on the site, and this is surely the one the author has in mind.
 Both churches were/are located on the Vračar hill.

 The missing march company